Kuanhao-Chao/splam/docs/source/content/behind_scenes.rst

 Curating high-quality negative splice junctions is a challenging task due to incomplete annotations, unknown functions, and potential transcriptional noise.
 Labeling unannotated junctions as negatives without caution may misclassify some spliced junctions.
 Various methods can be used to generate negative splice junctions, such as selecting random dinucleotide pairs or random GT-AG pairs from the genome.
 However, these artificial junctions may differ significantly from true splice sites, leading to the learning of non-critical patterns by the model, resulting in low sensitivity and precision.

 To address this issue in training Splam, two novel approaches were adopted for generating challenging negative splice junctions. **(1)** The first approach involved selecting random GT-AG pairs on the opposite strand of protein-coding gene loci.
 Since overlapping genes are rare in eukaryotes, it is unlikely to have another transcribed gene on the opposite strand of a protein-coding gene.
-This resulted in 4,467,910 splice junctions referred to as **Negative-Random** (red in :numref:`splam_data_curation`).
+This resulted in 4,467,910 splice junctions referred to as **Negative-Random** (red in :numref:`splam-data-curation`).

 To further increase the difficulty of negative junctions, **(2)** only splice junctions with 1-alignment support on the opposite strand of protein-coding gene loci were chosen.
 These junctions are likely to be transcriptional noise or alignment artifacts and should be eliminated, making them more suitable for Splam training.
-This approach generated 2,486,305 splice junctions referred to as **Negative-1** (orange in :numref:`splam_data_curation`).
+This approach generated 2,486,305 splice junctions referred to as **Negative-1** (orange in :numref:`splam-data-curation`).
 Accurately curating these challenging negative splice junctions allowed for effective training of Splam.

-.. _splam_data_curation:
+.. _splam-data-curation:
 .. figure::  ../_images/splam_data_curation.png
     :align:   center
     :scale:   21 %